WSBK-TV: Sports

 In terms of sports, WSBK was the longtime television home of the Boston Red Sox and Boston Bruins.
 WSBK became the Red Sox's over-air flagship station in 1975 and remained so for 20 years until it lost the broadcast rights to WABU (channel 68, now WBPX-TV) in 1996.
 After a seven-season hiatus, WSBK (in partnership with sister station WBZ-TV) resumed its role as the Red Sox flagship station, replacing WFXT, in 2003; however, channel 38 only broadcast the team's Friday night games.
 Most games were carried by the New England Sports Network (NESN), which aired the Friday night games outside of the Boston television market, effectively blacking out WSBK in these areas (the Red Sox hold an 80% ownership interest in NESN).
 Among the nationally prominent announcers that have performed play-by-play duties for the station's Red Sox games include Dick Stockton and Sean McDonough.
 WBZ stopped broadcasting the games after the 2004 season, and WSBK would cease airing games itself following the 2005 season, rendering the team's game telecasts cable-exclusive.
+The Red Sox returned to WSBK in the 2026 season, when the station simulcast two August games with NESN against the Arizona Diamondbacks as part of the annual telethon for the Jimmy Fund that NESN co-hosts with WEEI-FM.

 WSBK was also the over-the-air flagship of the Boston Bruins for more than 30 years.
 Its broadcasts were considered important enough to the station, especially in the 1970s when the Bruins were one of the perennially elite teams in the National Hockey League and enormously popular in Boston, that WSBK's then-owners Storer Broadcasting purchased and owned the Bruins for several years.
 The announcers for most of the Bruins games were hall-of-famer Fred Cusick (on play-by-play) and Johnny Peirson (on color commentary), who was later succeeded by Dave Shea and former Bruin Derek Sanderson; Dale Arnold called the play-by-play in later years.
 As with the Red Sox, Bruins coverage gradually moved to NESN.
 Nearly all home games were broadcast on NESN starting in 1984, and coverage left WSBK entirely in 2002.